 Key West Butterfly and Nature Conservatory

-The Key West Butterfly and Nature Conservatory is located near the southernmost point.
+The Key West Butterfly and Nature Conservatory is located near the southernmost point (about 80 miles from Islamorada).
 We usually just find street parking a few blocks away and walk to the conservatory.
 It’s a beautiful walk and a must stop on any visit to Key West.
 The conservatory is the best butterfly exhibit we visited and we have visited at least a handful of butterfly houses.
 In addition to hundreds of beautiful butterflies and small birds, the conservatory also has flamingos.
 Kids and adults will love this beautiful space.

 The conservatory also has a beautiful gift shop and is within walking distance to many restaurants.
 Discounts for admission are found online or in one of the local coupon books.
 We picked up a coupon book in one of the boxes right across the street and used it for $2 off each adult admission.
 Kids 3 years and under are free!